Confidence and safety

 In Scotland, the Government has enshrined children’s right to play outdoors every day in its national Health and Social Care Standards – “As a child, I play outdoors every day and regularly explore a natural environment” (HSCS 1.32).

-It is essential, at this time of transition, that childhood practice continues to be informed by the principles which underpin high quality provision.
+It is essential that childhood practice continues to be informed by the principles which underpin high quality provision.
 While aspects of practice may be delivered differently, childminders and assistants will still be working to meet the needs of children and their families.
 Practice that reflects the principles of nurture, and the importance of relationships is key to this.
 Getting it right for every child (GIRFEC) with its focus on wellbeing, recognises that children and young people have the right to expect appropriate support from adults to allow them to grow and develop and to have their voices heard.
 Working in partnership with parents is essential, with two way sharing of information being fundamental to this.
 The GIRFEC approach is about responding in a meaningful, supportive way which puts the wellbeing of children and families at the heart of any support.

 Childminders need to be confident that they are providing experiences and sensitive interactions in a variety of outdoor and indoor spaces, in ways which best support the needs of children within the context of the recovery period.